junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-19-SPN-All-fours.md

 And Jack says, "I would like to watch *Tombstone*."

 Sam lets out a loud, deliberate groaning sound.
-"We already watched it two times in a roll!
+"We already watched it two times in a row!
 Cas picked it last week, and that's only because Dean picked it the week before that.
-Do you really want to watch it again, or do you not know there are other movies to choose?
+Do you really want to watch it again, or do you just... not know there are other movies to choose from?
 We have like --" he waves his arm vaguely at the pile of cheap DVDs in the cabinet under the TV stand. "-- a million other movies to watch."

 Jack tells him brightly.
 "I really like it!
 I'd like to watch it again, and I think Dean and Cas love it too --" He turns to look at his two dads for support, meeting Dean's approving smile and Cas's quiet nod, so he turns back to Sam with more confidence.
 "But if you'd like to watch something else, I'm okay with it, too."